synonymdev/slashtags/packages/docid/README.md

 ## Abstract

-DocIDs are composed of a `multicodec-slashtags-docid`, and `type-code` varint, followed by identifying bytes.
+DocIDs are composed of a `multicodec-slashtags-docid`, and `type` varint, followed by identifying bytes.

 ## Motivation